compsoc-edinburgh/HaskellGameJamTemplate/README.md

 Feel free to expand this in any direction you want!
 (Even 3D is possible if you wrangle with it enough)

+You can find examples on Haskell Raylib code here: https://hackage.haskell.org/package/h-raylib-5.1.2.0/src/examples/ In addition, any Raylib example you see on the internet can be translated easily into Haskell using directly equivalent functions.

 ### Adding dependencies

 To add dependencies to the project, edit the `<project-name>.cabal` file's `build-depends` clause.

 ### Packaging

-Packaging the game can be a little complex if you're on Linux or Mac, since the game binary might contain an absolute path reference to the SDL libraries, which will be broken if you move it to another machine.
-Please investigate "SDL game distribution" on your own :(
+Packaging the game can be a little complex if you're on Linux or Mac, since the game binary might contain absolute path references to libraries, which will be broken if you move it to another machine.
+Please investigate "Raylib game distribution" on your own :(

 For Windows:
 - Run `cabal list-bin Game` to find where the built binary is
-- Copy the SDL2.dll file, your game binary, and whatever other assets/resources you need, into a new folder
+- Copy your game binary, and whatever other assets/resources you need, into a new folder
 - Test by double-clicking the game binary to see that it runs.
 - ZIP that folder up for distribution.